 Small to medium publishers and advertisers, attempting to tap into this vast source of capital, have neither the resources nor the brand recognition to make an impact via the old-model of open marketplaces—summarily inundated with a bevy of complicated issues and outdated standards.

 Programmatic Advertising (an AI-driven system of automated buying and selling of digital media), needed to evolve and allow real-time-bidding (RTB) and valuation of inventory for both buyers and sellers (reducing exorbitant “middle-man” fees from private Ad Exchanges).
 BlockTech was the next logical step in this evolution.

 Image a world-wide network that distributes advertising clout like currency (think: Bitcoin).
-This scaleable system generates ad ROI with the added benefit of an unprecedented level of transparency, trust, and fraud prevention (something Programmatic Advertising ultimately failed to accomplish).
+This scaleable system generates ad ROI with the added benefit of an unprecedented level of transparency, trust, and fraud prevention.

 Blockchain is changing the face of how publishers and advertisers interact in a distributed marketplace [SpringerLink EBook] utilizing the next generation digital eco-systems.
 With the power of BlockTech, greater RTB speed, security, and data-management to all the participants seeking to optimize their programmatic advertising investments can be achieved.